-Compared to taking a ferry independently, a diving trip from Koh Samui to Koh Tao is considerably more expensive, but if you just want a day-trip to Turtle Island and you consider what’s included for the price, it’s actually a pretty good deal!
+Compared to taking a ferry independently, a diving trip from Koh Samui to Koh Tao is considerably more expensive.
+But if you want a day trip to Turtle Island and considering all that’s included in the price, it’s a pretty good deal!

 How do you get from Koh Samui to Koh Tao?

-Traveling from Koh Samui to Koh Tao is a popular route so there are always lots of ferries to choose from, or book a private diving tour if you’re going for the diving.
-There are high-speed and regular ferries, with the high-speed ones costing more but getting you there in as little as 1.5 hours.
+Traveling from Koh Samui to Koh Tao is a popular route.
+There are high-speed and regular ferries, with the high-speed ferries costing more but getting you there in as little as 1.5 hours.
 Or book a private diving tour if you’re going for the diving.
-Book ferry tickets as well as combined tickets for pickup from hotels at 12Go.
+Book ferry tickets or combined tickets with hotel pickups at 12Go.

 How long does it take from Koh Samui to Koh Tao?

-You have to travel by ferry from Koh Samui to Koh Tao, unless you use a private speedboat charter or take a diving tour.
-There are plenty of ferries available at a reasonable cost, and you can compare the schedules and prices, and book at 12Go.
+To go from Koh Samui to Koh Tao, you have to travel by ferry unless you use a private speedboat charter or take a diving tour.
 The fastest is the Lomprayah catamaran, taking around 1.5 hours.
-Seatran ferries are about 2 hours, and Songserm around 2.5 hours.
+Seatran ferries are about 2 hours, and Songserm takes 2.5 hours.
+There are plenty of ferries available at a reasonable cost, and you can compare the schedules and prices at 12Go.

 How do you get to Koh Tao?

 How do I get to Koh Tao?

-This depends on where you’re starting from, but being an island without an airport, you’ll have to take a ferry!
-Traveling down from Bangkok, you can arrive in Surat Thani or Chumphon and take a ferry from either of these.
-For all the different options, take a look at travel website 12Go where you can search for transport to Koh Tao from all over Thailand and book your tickets.
+This depends on where you’re starting from.
+Koh Tao is an island without an airport, so you’ll have to take a ferry!
+Traveling down from Bangkok, you can arrive in Surat Thani or Chumphon and take a ferry.
+You can also catch a ferry from the nearby islands of Koh Samui and Koh Phangan.